telugudevopsguru/aws-zero-to-hero/Day-4/README.md

 ### Types of AWS EBS Volumes

-Certainly!
 Let's expand on each AWS EBS volume type with their description, performance characteristics, and specific use cases:

 ### 1. General Purpose SSD (gp2)